nuxeo/nuxeo-bench/README.md

 The update of the [site git repository](https://github.com/nuxeo/nuxeo-bench-site) triggers the static site build and publish the results in another s3 bucket:
 https://qa.nuxeo.org/jenkins/job/Misc/job/nuxeo-reference-site/

+Note that there is also the `deploy-nuxeo.com-benchmarks` job to deploy the final version on https://benchmarks.nuxeo.com/.

 # About Nuxeo